williamdunstanmorris/williamdunstanmorris.github.io/_tabs/cv.md

 ---

-Before the pandemic, I made the most of my opportunities to give talks and demo on a series of topics.
+Before the pandemic, I made the most of my opportunities to give some talks and demos on a series of topics, ranging from tech to audio.
 Below are some nice summaries of things I spoke about.

 **2018, Continuous Integration Practices**
 Rising from my project work on developing a CI pipeline for a C++ framework using CMake, I gave a